 Free breakfast for all pupils - Recognising the importance of breakfast, Cooks Spinney now offers all children free breakfast in class at the start of each school day.
 Children choose from a variety of nutritious cereals including Shreddies, Cheerios and Corn Flakes.
 There are dairy and non-dairy milk options available for all.

-Spinney Speaks Assemblies - Thoughout the year, our pupils get the chance to take over assemblies!
+Spinney Speaks Assemblies - In Summer Term, our pupils get the chance to take over assemblies!
 Pupils complete an application form outlining their chosen subject and why they think it will be important for their peers.
 Once selected, pupils deliver their assembly to over 400 people during our whole-school assembly!

 Breakfast Club - Our Breakfast Club is open every school morning from 7.45-8:45am.
 As we all know breakfast is the most important meal of the day and Breakfast Clubs have been proven to have a positive impact on punctuality, academic results, concentration, behaviour and attainment.
 We believe that a good productive start to a child’s day begins with a nutritious breakfast.
 Our breakfast club links healthy eating with fun and interactive games.
 We have a great choice of quiet activities such as puzzles, reading, drawing, lego, or colouring.